-Doctors in north-west London have developed a digital maternity new parents.
+Doctors in north-west London have developed a digital maternity guide for new parents.

 Developed alongside mothers and and midwives, the Mum and Baby app provides women with NHS information on “pregnancy, birth and beyond”.